The “No Contact” rule for leaving a narcissist means exactly what it states –

-The “No Contact” Rule for leaving a narcissist means exactly what it states – NO CONTACT.
-No emails, no texts, no late night dial and hang-ups, no drive-by’s, no contacting by proxy (via friends or family), no Facebook or Favorite Place stalking, no leaving notes on his/her car or apartment door, no sending letters……NO NOTHING.
+No Contact, No emails, no texts, no late night dial and hang-ups, no drive-by’s, no contacting by proxy (via friends or family), no Facebook or Favorite Place stalking, no leaving notes on his/her car or apartment door, no sending letters……NO NOTHING.
 It is much harder than it sounds.

 Tips to Help You Adhere to No Contact:

 Settle all critical business before you begin No-Contact.
 This means business only… no personal exchanges.